-In July, multiple outlets reported that Shakira — yes, Shakira — was facing jail time in Spain over allegations of tax fraud.
-Now, a Barcelona judge has approved her case to move to trial, where she will face six counts of tax fraud.
 How did we get here, you ask?
-Back in 2018, Spanish prosecutors charged Shakira with tax evasion, alleging that the singer had failed to pay more than $16 million in taxes on income she earned between 2012 and 2014.
-(The charges arrived nearly a year after Shakira was named in the 2017 Paradise Papers, a sprawling investigation into the ways the rich and famous legally hide money offshore).
-Shakira categorically denied the prosecutors’ allegations.
-Central to her case was the question of where she lived between 2012 and 2014: While the singer denied living in Spain during that time, officially listing her residence as the Bahamas, Spanish prosecutors insisted she was claiming the Bahamas for tax purposes (tax rates are significantly lower in the Bahamas, where Shakira bought a private island in 2011).
+Back in 2018, Spanish prosecutors charged Shakira with six counts of tax evasion, alleging that the singer had failed to pay more than $16 million in taxes on income she earned between 2012 and 2014.
+(The charges arrived nearly a year after Shakira was named in the 2017 Paradise Papers, a sprawling investigation into the ways the rich and famous legally hide money offshore.)
+Shakira categorically denied prosecutors’ allegations.
+Central to her case was the question of where she lived between 2012 and 2014: While the singer denied living in Spain during that time, officially listing her residence as the Bahamas, Spanish prosecutors insisted she was claiming the Bahamas for tax purposes (tax rates are significantly lower in the Bahamas, where Shakira bought a private island in 2011.)
 Though Shakira and her ex, Spanish soccer player Gerard Pique, lived in Barcelona together for several years, the singer did not officially list Spain as her residence until 2015.

 Below, everything to know about the case.

-Shakira’s team has called the charges a “smear campaign.”
+Shakira’s team initially called the charges a “smear campaign.”

-Shakira rejected prosecutors’ offer to settle the case.
+Shakira rejected prosecutors’ first offer to settle the case.

-Shakira has called the allegations “fictional claims” by the Spanish government.
+Prior to her trial, Shakira called the allegations “fictional claims” by the Spanish government.

-Shakira has repeatedly maintained her innocence throughout the ordeal, denying that she lived in Spain during the two years in question.
-Representatives for the singer told Reuters in July the singer is “fully confident of her innocence” and finds the case to be “a total violation of her rights.”
-In her September Elle interview, Shakira said she “owed zero” to the Spanish government and that there was “no way” she qualified as a resident during the period in question, adding that she had “paid everything” she owed before a lawsuit had ever been filed.
-“I was confident that I was doing things correctly and transparently from day one,” said the singer, who called the government’s claims “fictional” and said it was its “style” to unfairly come after celebrities and regular taxpayers in order to force settlements.
+Before accepting her deal with Spanish prosecutors, Shakira repeatedly maintained her innocence, denying that she lived in Spain during the two years in question.
+In the summer of 2022, representatives for the singer told Reuters she was “fully confident of her innocence” and found the case to be “a total violation of her rights.”
+In a September Elle interview that year, Shakira said she “owed zero” to the Spanish government and that there was “no way” she qualified as a resident during the period in question, adding that she had “paid everything” she owed before a lawsuit had ever been filed.
+“I was confident that I was doing things correctly and transparently from day one,” said the singer, who called the government’s claims “fictional” and said it was the administration’s “style” to unfairly come after celebrities and regular taxpayers in order to force settlements.
 “I’m confident I have enough proof to support my case, and that justice will prevail in my favor,” the singer told the outlet, adding that she had elected to go to trial to “fight for what I believe.”
-A trial start date has yet to be set.